Cosys-Lab/Cosys-AirSim/docs/unreal_custenv.md

 1. Go to 'Edit->Editor Preferences' in Unreal Editor, in the 'Search' box type 'CPU' and ensure that the 'Use Less CPU when in Background' is unchecked.
 If you don't do this then UE will be slowed down dramatically when UE window loses focus.

 1. Be sure to `Save` these edits.
 Hit the Play button in the Unreal Editor.
-See [how to use AirSim](https://cosysgit.uantwerpen.be/sensorsimulation/airsim/#how-to-use-it).
+See the other documentation pages for how to use it.

 Congratulations!
 You are now running AirSim in your own Unreal environment.